jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 with all Wordpress sites, very ‘messy’.
 Wordpress as standard displays far too many options and menu items for someone who wants to update their gigs and write the odd blog post.
-This can of course be hidden away, but why should we have to distort the system like this?
+This can of course be hidden away, but why should we have to force the system to do less like this?

 I knew that Jake was self-hosting the site, and I likely wouldn’t have any input on the site once it was launched.
 This begged the question of how